 Using this method, you can keep all the revenues and not only the 70% remaining after paying commissions.
 Moreover, your readers are device independent using their users and passwords on every channel.

 To implement this, as we said, you need to make your subscribers log in to read your publication instead of having an in-app purchase.
 However, there are some restrictions which you should take into consideration.
 Marketplaces such as Google Play and App Store limit you in marketing your own sales channels: you can bypass this rule by mentioning in your app that people could pay their memberships on your website.
 Anyway, you should keep the in-app purchases as well to offer the customer his preferred channel to buy magazines.

 Many platforms help publishers to do so in an easy way.
 PaperLit, for example, is perfectly integrated with iOS, Android and web services, such as WordPress and Shopify.

 There are several options when it comes to launching your own subscription portal.
 Shopify, for example, is a great solution to sell your digital magazines on your own online shop and it’s supported by many plugins which make your life easier.

-Thanks to Paperlit, publishers can build and upload their digital magazines on the app stores, and they can also sell them directly on their websites, using the Shopify plugin and the web reader.
+Thanks to PaperLit, publishers can build and upload their digital magazines on the app stores, and they can also sell them directly on their websites, using PubCommerce and the web reader.